 2. SSL is an SEO Ranking Factor

-Since Google announced that SSL was becoming a small ranking factor in their algorithm, SSL certificates have received a lot of attention.
-I suggest most people move to HTTPS, but SEO is the least important reason you should.
+Since Google announced that SSL would become a small ranking factor in their algorithm, SSL certificates have received a lot of attention.
+I believe that most people should move to HTTPS, but SEO is the least important reason.
 There are more than 200 ranking factors in Google’s algorithm.

 3. Better Referral Data in Google Analytics

 For the fellow data lovers out there, this will be the biggest reason why you will switch to https for all pages on your site.
-When a visitor comes to a page on your site that does not have SSL enabled via a referral from a page that has SSL enabled the visit is tracked as direct rather than referral.
-So if and when you make the switch you are likely to see your direct traffic decline, and referral traffic increase.
+When a visitor comes to a page on your site that does not have SSL enabled, via a referral from a page that does have SSL enabled, the visit is tracked as ‘direct’ rather than ‘referral’.
+So, if and when you make the switch, you are likely to see your direct traffic decline and your referral traffic increase.